lzw108/lzw108.github.io/_pages/about.md

 Research interests
 ======
 My current research interests focus on Natural Language Processing and Large Language Models.
-Especially post-training, reinforcement learning, affective analysis, misinformation detection, and AI Safety.
+Especially post-training, reinforcement learning, affective analysis, misinformation detection, Finance, and MultiAgents.

-If you like teamwork and are interested in finance, misinformation detection, reasoning, or reinforcement learning, please feel free to reach out via zhiweiliu0810@gmail.com.
+If you like teamwork and are interested in finance, misinformation detection, reasoning, agent,  or reinforcement learning, please feel free to reach out via zhiweiliu0810@gmail.com.

 News